gpteng-org/gptengineer.app/README.md

 Feel free to react to tickets you prioritize to help us focus on the issues that matter most.

-## Usage
+## Why gptengineer.app

-If you too have too many ideas and want to have more products, you might have come to the right place.
+Do you have too many ideas and want to have more products?
+You might have come to the right place.

 [gptengineer.app](https://gptengineer.app) enables anyone to: